How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 Delegates (built-in): bzlib djvu fftw fontconfig freetype heic jbig jng jp2 jpeg lcms lqr ltdl lzma openexr pangocairo png tiff webp wmf x xml zlib

 The Ubuntu repository provides ImageMagick 6.x, which uses separate commands like convert, identify, and mogrify.
-If you need ImageMagick 7 with the unified magick command and latest features, use the source compilation method in the next section.
+If you need ImageMagick 7 with the unified magick command and latest features, use the source compilation method below.

 Method 2: Install ImageMagick from Source

 Compiling from source installs ImageMagick 7, which uses the unified magick command instead of the legacy convert, identify, and other separate utilities.
-However, this method requires additional steps but provides access to the latest features and performance improvements.
+This method requires additional steps but provides access to the latest features and performance improvements.

 Install Build Dependencies